Clearout/clearout.github.io/blacktemple.md

 - Thornling seeds can help with damage going out
 - Casters spread into two groups under the lamp posts
 - Casters must be 18 yards away from boss
-- Boss will gain resistance to some and weakness to other elements during fight, watch threat and think about which spells to use
+- Boss will gain resistance to some elements and weakness to others during fight, watch threat and think about which spells to use

 ### Fatal attraction